neelsmith/SimpleLexica.jl/docs/src/lexicon.md

 ### Optimizing searches

-`SimpleLexica` prepares a parallel lexicon to search on, then returns the results from the initial lexicon.
-If no parallel lexicon is provided, it prepares one by stripping the text of lemmata and article bodies to alphabetic characters with all diacritics removed.
+`SimpleLexica` uses a tidied up, parallel lexicon to search on, then returns the results from the initial, fully formatted lexicon.
+If no parallel lexicon is provided, it creates one by stripping the text of lemmata and article bodies to alphabetic characters with all diacritics removed.
 You can create a parallel lexicon stripped down in this way with the `simplify` method.

 ```@example lex
 searchable = simplify(greeklex)
 ```

-Since this can take a second or more for a lexicon as large as Liddle-Scott on a consumer-level laptop, you can supply a stripped-down lexicon in an optional `simplified` parameter.
+Since this can take a full second or even more on a consumer-level laptop for a lexicon as large as Liddle-Scott, you can reuse a searchable lexicon by providing it in an optional `simplified` parameter.
 This can greatly increase the performance of your search.

 ```@example lex
  search(greeklex, "ζυθος", simplified = searchable)